Intensive care medicine: Drugs

-A wide array of drugs including but not limited to: inotropes, sedatives, broad spectrum antibiotics and analgesics.
+A wide array of drugs including but not limited to: inotropes such as Norepinephrine, sedatives such as Propofol, analgesics such as Fentanyl, neuromuscular blocking agents such as Rocuronium and Cisatracurium as well as broad spectrum antibiotics.

 Physiotherapy and mobilization

 Interventions such as early mobilization or exercises to improve muscle strength are sometimes suggested.

 Common complications in the ICU

 Intensive care units are associated with increased risk of various complications that may lengthen a patient's hospitalization.
 Common complications in the ICU include: